Seeing through the Perceptual Filters of Language and Narrative

 The conspicuous absence of blue is not limited to the Greeks.
 The color “blue” appears not once in the New Testament, and its appearance in the Torah is questioned … Ancient Japanese used the same word for blue and green … and even modern Japanese describes, for instance, thriving trees as being “very blue” …

-Apparently, because the color blue is relatively rare in the immediate natural surroundings of most ancient peoples, there was no distinct name for blue in many ancient cultures.
-It seems that the first culture that did have a distinct word to describe the color blue were the Egyptians, who also happened to be the only culture with the technology to manufacture blue dyes.
-The awareness of the distinct color blue spread across the world only upon coming into contact with the Egyptians and their lexical differentiation of the color.
+Apparently, because the color blue is relatively rare in the immediate natural surroundings of most ancient peoples, many ancient cultures had no distinct name for it.
+It seems that the first culture to have a distinct word for the color blue was the Egyptians, who were also the only archaic culture with the technology to manufacture blue dyes.
+Awareness of the distinct color blue spread across the ancient world only after contact with the Egyptians and their lexical differentiation of the color.

 In Homer’s epic The Odyssey, the sea is frequently described as being “wine-dark” rather than blue